bsinglet/Studying-Notes/Seven_Languages_in_Seven_Weeks_Ruby.md

 => 772188
 ```
 - Hashes and symbols are a great combination for flexible, non-OOP data structures like we often use in Clojure.
-- They can also be used to emulate using named parameters, which Ruby doesn't have built-in
+- They can also be used to emulate using named parameters, which Ruby doesn't have built-in.
 ```
 def process_payment(options=[])
   if options[:type] == "credit" and options[:brand] == "VISA"